steven-le-thien/INC/README.md

 ```
 ml -i <input_alignment> -o <output_prefix> -t <initial_tree>
 ```
-The `-t' flag to INC-ML is optional.
+The `-t` flag to INC-ML is optional.

 If you want to call `constraint_inc` or `ml` from any directory, make sure they are on your PATH variable (if you are using UNIX-based machine) or equivalent.

-When running ml, also make sure that all the dependencies (PASTA, FastTree2, Newick Utils, extra scripts) are also on your PATH variable.
+When running `ml`, also make sure that all the dependencies (PASTA, FastTree2, Newick Utils, extra scripts) are also on your PATH variable.

+## Format
+1. The input distance matrix in `constraint_inc` is in PHYLIP format.
+2. All trees (input / output) are in Newick.
+3. The input alignment for `ml` is in PASTA.